johnbiundo/dynamic-modules/dynamic-modules.md

 What about the static `register()` method?
 We can now see that its job is to return an object that has the `DynamicModule` interface.
 By so doing, we are effectively providing a module to the `imports` list, similar to the way we would by listing a module class name.
 There are still two differences to understand to make the picture complete:

 1. We can now see that the `@Module()` decorator's `imports` property can take not only a class name (e.g., `imports: [UsersModule]`), but also a function **returning** a dynamic module (e.g., `imports: [ConfigModule.register({...})]`).
 2. A dynamic module has an additional property, called `module`, which serves as its name.
-More on this in a moment.

 Armed with this understanding, we can now infer what our dynamic `ConfigModule` declaration must look like.
 Let's take a crack at it.